mgoadric/cardstock/_posts/2019-05-06-hearts-variants.md

 ![Variant Order]({{site.url}}{{site.baseurl}}/images/hearts/variant-order.png){:class="post-image"}

 As expected, Slobber Hannes is an easy game to win for our AI players, followed by Knaves as the second-easiest.
+The graph is hard to read in the middle, because Polignac overlaps exactly with Hearts.

 On the low end, we find Black Maria and Omnibus a significant distance from Hearts.
 I can definitely see how a bad hand in Black Maria could prove disastrous, with players playing their Hearts randomly messing up the potential for AI strategy.
 But I am confused as to why Omnibus shows up so low?
+I think because the Jack of Diamonds is a high card, more likely to win a trick, and it is dealt randomly to a player, it is more the luck of the draw if this will be available as a positive source.

 #### Security